codysork/msi-pywal-keycolors/README.md

 # msi-xresources
-A script for coordinating your msi keyboard's LEDs with your Xresources color scheme
+A script for coordinating your msi keyboard's LEDs with your Xresources color scheme.

 # Setup